systragroup/quetzal/docker/README.md

     lambda_time_limit       = 300
     lambda_storage_size     = 4016
 ```
-*NOTE*: Ressources configuration may differ depending on model requierements. time_+limit in secs and memory in mb
+*NOTE*: Ressources configuration may differ depending on model requierements. time in secs and memory in mb

 2. **Go to the infra folder** `(docker/infra)`